hobeone/envoy-exporter/improvements.md

 - **Context and Graceful Shutdown:** Added `context.Context` support and signal handling for graceful shutdown.
 - **Dependency Injection:** `scrape` and `scrapeLoop` now accept dependencies (client, writer) via interfaces.
 - **Configuration Validation:** Added a `Validate()` method to the `Config` struct to centralize validation logic and improved tests.
+- **Hardcoded Values:** Replaced magic strings with constants and made the expvar port configurable.